Skip to content

 Clock Adjustment

-If the clock needs to be corrected — for example, if the admin started or stopped it a few seconds late — manual adjustment is available.
-This ensures the displayed time matches the actual game time, even if there is a brief delay in admin response.
+If the clock needs to be corrected (for example, if the admin started or stopped it a few seconds late), manual adjustment is available so the displayed time matches the actual game time, even with a brief delay in admin response.

 Tips for Accurate Timekeeping